 It’s actually quite common these days to record music primarily through a MIDI controller and a computer only.

 So what does this mean for you?
 Well, if you have a computer capable of music production already, a MIDI keyboard can be a wonderful investment.
 However, there are so many MIDI keyboards on the market, picking one out can feel downright overwhelming.

 Don’t worry—that’s what I’m here for, as I’ll not only be discussing the Advance 49 in depth today, but also comparing it to some worthy competitors to see how well the Advance 49 stacks up against its rivals.

 Lastly, if you’d like to learn more about how MIDI works and how to get started, check out this forum and read about midi for beginners.

-Below, please take a look at some of the best selling MIDI controller keyboards that are currently available on Amazon:
+Below, please take a look at some of the best selling MIDI controller keyboards that are currently available online:

 To begin, I plugged in the Akai Advance 49 and connected it to my computer.
 The screen on the left hand side is clear, bright, and much more modern than screens on previous MIDI controllers.
 I can see now why this thing is retails at around $500: the product is built with high-quality parts.

 The keybed feels good too, there are 49 keys and they are full-sized, springy, and unweighted (of course) but overall sturdy enough to withstand vigorous playing, should the need call for it.